-Teaching Style V/S Land Use Change and Climate C1a (2 SWS, 2 CP) V/S Land Use Change and Socio-Economy C1b (2 SWS, 3 CP) Prerequisites None Performance Assessment C1a: Written reports (ungraded; completeness is a requirement for the grading of C1b) C1b: Seminar presentation and written Report (graded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 1st Global Change Ecology semester) Semester Offered Winter Semester Target Group Global Change Ecology C2 Ecosystem Services and Biodiversity C3 Global Economy C2 Ecosystem Services and Biodiversity Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Global change of climate, land-use, markets and political systems has a strong influence on the productivity of an economic system.
+Teaching Style V/S Land Use Change and Climate C1a (2 SWS, 2 CP) V/S Land Use Change and Socio-Economy C1b (2 SWS, 3 CP) Prerequisites None Performance Assessment Written Report (graded) and seminar contribution (ungraded) Workload Active participation in 2 courses: 60 hours Preparation and follow-up: 30 hours Assessment component determined by instructor: 60 hours Total: 150 hours Credit Points 5 CP Scope of Time One semester (Recommended: 1st Global Change Ecology semester) Semester Offered Winter Semester Target Group Global Change Ecology Reference to Other Modules A2 Ecological Climatology C2 Ecosystem Services and Biodiversity C3 Global Economy C2 Ecosystem Services and Biodiversity Responsible for the Module Ecological Services, UBT Structural Content Ecological Services, UBT Learning Objectives Global change of climate, land-use, markets and political systems has a strong influence on the productivity of an economic system.
 Aim of this module is an advanced discussion of the aspects of the productivity of economic systems relevant for society (food production, erosion regulation, drinking water purification, risk protection, etc) and their relationship to biodiversity.
 Course Content The lecture "Ecosystem Services" provides an overview of economic system services in regional and global human environmental systems.
 Contents include the definition and classification of ecosystem services, as well as their relationship to biodiversity and the role of global change.
 Furthermore, topics include physical quantification and socio-economic evaluation, the supply and demand through social agents as well as the management of ecosystem productivity with policy instruments that are close to the market.